Fit and aptitude: Choosing the right fit for the right role is a mix of art, science and aptitude

 Why a good person could be the wrong choice

-People are not held back because of some elusive and mysterious weakness: they are held back because they are either deployed incorrectly or they inherently have the wrong behaviours or styles for the position.
+People are not held back because of some elusive and mysterious weakness: they are held back because they are either deployed incorrectly or they inherently have the wrong aptitude for the position.

 Often people are promoted because they are doing well in their current role, but they don’t have the skills they need for the new role.
-For example, a high-performing sales person is not automatically promotable to sales manager.
+For example, a high-performing salesperson does not necessarily have the right aptitude to be a sales manager.
 There are different skill sets required for each.
 A salesperson works autonomously and is often “the feet on the ground.”
 A sales manager requires working through others and managing others.
 The challenge becomes determining the attributes that are the building blocks for performance within that role.

 When a person is engaged in an activity that is natural, that person “fits”, and performance is consistent and repeatable.
 When the activity is not natural, that person is not operating in a sweet spot and performance is unsustainable, difficult and stressful.
 People who don’t fit can easily descend into dysfunction.
 With John Harper's employee assessment tools you can build a strong team with the skills to succeed in their roles.

 Traditional hiring processes don’t ensure the right fit for the right position.
 The default is to look for what you want, rather than what you need.
-But a person’s skill set is not necessarily the basis on which to determine suitability for a role.
+But a person’s education and experience are not necessarily the basis on which to determine suitability for a role.

-John Harper has a highly accurate approach to assess and identify targeted fit.
-It’s a complicated concept - but John has the expertise to decipher all the data points - the core needs and expectations of the role, understanding of the work environment, and measures of success for the position - and bring all aspects into rhythm.
-The art is in accurately predicting the candidate’s behaviours and natural talents that will take your business to where it needs to go.
+John Harper has a highly accurate approach to assess and identify the aptitude of a potential employee for a targeted fit.
+It’s a complicated concept - but John has the expertise to decipher all the data points - the core needs and expectations of the role, understanding of the work environment, and measures of success for the position - and bring all aspects into rhythm - accurately predicting the candidate’s behaviours and natural characteristics that will take your business to where it needs to go.

 The other half of the formula: the science lies in the top-of-market assessment tools John uses such as T.A.I.S., the Birkman Method, Hogan, and KF360.
-These assessments are highly validated and renowned for their accuracy, reliability and ability to accurately predict behaviour.
+These employment assessment tests are highly validated and renowned for their accuracy, reliability and ability to accurately predict behaviour.